-“BlipTrack has helped us get a better understanding of the dynamic traffic system and provides quantifiable data to support the improvement measures to traffic flows.
-This will allow us to continue to provide a world-class service to our customers and community by efficiently managing traffic flows in and out of the port.”
+“The solution has helped us get a better understanding of the dynamic traffic system and provides quantifiable data to support the improvement measures to traffic flows.
+It allows us to provide a world-class service to our customers and community by efficiently managing traffic flows in and out of the port.”
 Read more.

 General Manager of Strategy and Risk Management at Port of Dover

-“The benefits we have gained from the BlipTrack solution since implementation are very significant.
-We now discover errors and irregularities that we would not have a chance to see otherwise.
-In addition, it is extremely educational and easy accessible to study how the incidents of various kinds influence the road network.”
+“With BlipTrack, we can discover errors and irregularities that we would not have a chance to see otherwise.
+In addition, it is extremely educational and easily accessible to study how the incidents of various kinds influence the road network.”

 Project Manager at Aarhus Municipality